scrapy/scrapy/docs/topics/settings.rst

 ----------------------

 Spiders (See the :ref:`topics-spiders` chapter for reference) can define their own settings that will take precedence and override the project ones.
-They can do so by setting their :attr:`~scrapy.Spider.custom_settings` attribute:
+One way to do so is by setting their :attr:`~scrapy.Spider.custom_settings` attribute:

 .. code-block:: python